W3SRotterdam/GCS/Umbraco7/App_Plugins/W3S_GCS/README.md

 ### 2 A Single domain configuration
 If you're running an umbraco installation serving just one website then follow these steps:

 - 1 Allow the `Search` document type to be created in the content tree.
 This may me done via the `Settings` section.
+Click the document type of your choice, select permissions and allow the search child node to the list of allowed node types.
-- 2 Add the search page beneath a node of your choice in the content tree.
+- 2 Add the search page beneath a node of your choice in the content tree via the `Content` section.

 ### 2 B Multiple domain configuration